Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.1.x/guides/upgrade.md

-Ingress Controller (KIC) to v2.1.x to help operators evaluate if any changes to their configuration are needed to upgrade, provides guidance on how to build testing environments to validate the upgrade, and walks through an upgrade of the Kubernetes Ingress Controller (KIC) using its [Helm Chart][chart].
+Ingress Controller (KIC) to v2.1.x to help operators evaluate if any changes to their configuration are needed to upgrade, provides guidance on how to build testing environments to validate the upgrade, and walks through an upgrade of the Kong Ingress Controller (KIC) using its [Helm Chart][chart].

 ## Prerequisites